flashxio/FlashX-doc/index.md

 operations (GenOps).
 FlashMatrix uses a small set of GenOps to support a large variety of matrix operations and express varieties of data mining and machine learning algorithms.
 It keeps matrices on SSDs to scale to very large datasets.

-FlashX provides the R programming interface to process datasets at a scale of terabytes with the speed of optimized parallel C code.
-It provides users with a familiar R programming environment to express many machine learning algorithms completely in R.
+* FlashR reimplements matrix operations in the R framework with GenOps of FlashMatrix.
+With the help of FlashR, R users can execute existing R code to process datasets at a scale of terabytes with the speed of optimized parallel C code.

 ![Architecture](https://flashxio.github.io/FlashX-doc/images/flashmatrix.png)